Virtua Fighter

 Chusui (冲捶) P Akira's normal standing punch.

-Shoutai (昇腿󠄀) K Akira's normal standing high kick.
+Shoutai (昇腿󠄀) K Akira's standing high kick.

-Sokutai (側腿󠄀) HOLD Down-rightK Akira's Mid-level kick.
+Sokutai (側腿󠄀) HOLD Down-rightK Akira's mid-level kick.

 Move list (Short Jump attacks)